Storage

 For CloudCasa Pro backups, storage locations are global and can be shared across multiple clusters.
 Many clusters can back up to the same storage and CloudCasa automatically handles separation of data among these clusters.

 A global “Default storage” location for your organization can be set at the top of the page.
 The default is inherited by all clusters and backup jobs unless overridden.
-Note that a change in Storage target for a backup will trigger a full backup the next time backup are run.
+Note that a change in Storage target for a backup will trigger a full backup the next time backups are run.

 Storage for Velero backups